Parents Supporting Your ESU Student

 Yes!
 Students may search and apply for part-time jobs, including both on- and off-campus positions, by logging into their ESU Handshake account.
 Career Services manages Handshake and can answer questions about part-time employment.
 Career Services can be contacted at email@example.com or 620-341-5407.

-Why can't I see my student's grades + FERPA information
+Why can't I see my student's grades + FERPA information?

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 If a student gives proxy access, the university is given authority by the student to share certain information with the individual(s) that the student designated.
 Students complete the process through their student account.
 Students can also set up an "authorized user" account that gives access to billing.
-For information on these options, visit this page.
+For information on these options, visit the Business Office's web page.